 • Gently stir the yogurt mixture into the flour mixture.

 • Divide batter among the prepared muffin tin, filling about to the edge.
-(You'll use about 1 ½ tablespoon in each mini muffin cup.)
+(You'll use about 1 ½ tablespoons in each mini muffin cup.)
+Add a few blueberries to the top of each and press down slightly.

 • (To make these as full-size muffins, use a 12-cup muffin pan and bake for 16-18 minutes.)